CLSherrod/clsherrod.github.io/_posts/2008-10-21-sushi-innovation.md

 date: 2008-10-21
 published: true
 categories:
-- Essays
+  - Success & Prosperity
 tags:
   - marketing
-permalink: "/sushi-innovation/"
+permalink: /sushi-innovation/
 ---
 I had such a good morning yesterday.
 I had two clients recommend me to all their family, friends and business associates.
 Another client is going to record me a video testimonial.
 I have new clients every week and I had the best weekend with my girlfriend Nan.